New York, NY

-In my 11 years of practice, as a marriage and couples therapist, I have helped numerous couples overcome their relationship challenges, rekindle the romance, and get their relationship back on track.
+My twelve years of clinical experience practice as an individual and marriage and couples therapist, has taught me a few things.
+I bring this same experience to each session helping individuals ans couples overcome their relationship challenges, rekindle the romance, and get their relationship back on track.
 Whether you are experiencing struggles with addictions, infidelity (emotional, physical, financial), parenting, sexual, or communication challenges, I am here to help.
-My work as a therapist also addresses issues such as depression, anxiety, life transitions, addictions, or emotional eating.

 The Reason I Became A Helping Professional